 - Use a content delivery network (CDN)

-To improve site speed, the following optimization tasks can help:
+To improve this the following optimization tasks can help:

 - Combine and minify CSS and JavaScript falls across the site